dganjali/Predictra/DEPLOYMENT.md

 - OWNER_EMAIL=you@yourdomain.com

 If these are not set, the built-in `/api/subscribe` endpoint will return a success response but won't send notifications; it will still log the email in Vercel function logs for manual retrieval.

+Note about static assets and the Next.js migration
+- The Next.js app expects the main CSS to be at `/css/styles.css` and images to live in `/public/images/`.
+To ensure Vercel has those files during build, the project's `vercel.json` runs `node scripts/copy-images.js` before `next build`, copying `frontend/images/*` into `public/images/`.
+No manual step is required before deploying to Vercel; the build will populate the `public/` folder automatically.

 If `BACKEND_URL` is not set, API calls to `/api/*` will return a clear 501 JSON error explaining the missing configuration.